-If you’re still not sure what the asking price should be, this is a great option.
+This is a great option if you’re still unsure what the asking price should be.
 Simply look at other artists of the same skill level as you, and see what they’re asking for it.

-Now, do make your research thorough.
+Now, do make your research thoroughly.
 Some people ask more and some people ask less, independently of their skill level.
-So if you see a lot of examples and make an average of what they’re asking, you should get a nice baseline to use for your art commission price.
+So if you see a lot of examples and make an average of what they’re asking, you should get an excellent baseline to use for your art commission price.

-For example, if I’m doing digital dog portraits, a quick google search helps me find a lot of different services, most coming from Etsy.
+For example, if I’m doing digital dog portraits, a quick google search helps me find many different services, most coming from Etsy.
 There are a lot of different prices, but the average seems to be around 50$ in this case.